NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 Muslims brag about this for some strange reason.
 Being illiterate is nothing to brag about.
 Muhammad wasn't poor, so the only reason  he would not learn to read or write would be because he was either incredibly lazy or a moron.

+## Muhammad was gullible

+Surah 9:61

+> And among them (the hypocrites) there are those who hurt the Prophet and say, “He is just an ear” (that is, he hears and believes everything).

+Muhammad was well known among his people as a gullible person who just listened and believed in anything people said.

 ## Muhammad was a sinner

 Surah 40:55; 47:19